maetyu-d/fabric/README.md

 # Fabric

-Fabric is a small, human-readable language for building modular musical systems inside a JUCE-based Audio Unit MIDI Effect plugin.
+Fabric is a small, human-readable language for building modular music systems inside a JUCE-based Audio Unit MIDI Effect plugin (VST3 and standalone also available but untested).

-It is not just a MIDI scripting language.

-It is a patch language for:
+It is a MIDI scripting language, but also a patch language for:

 - generating MIDI
 - transforming MIDI
 - extracting motion and structure from MIDI input
 - building modulation and control shapes
-- connecting generators, analyzers, and processors together in a modular way
+- connecting analysers, generators, and processors together

-The goal is to make strange and powerful musical systems readable as plain text.
+The goal is to make diverse, modular, mostly MIDI musical systems as readable as possible

 ## Surface Syntax